pgdogdev/docs/docs/features/mirroring.md

 ### Configure mirroring

 To use mirroring, first configure both the mirror and the production database in [`pgdog.toml`](../configuration/pgdog.toml/general.md).
-Once both databases are running, add `mirror_of` to all instances of the mirror database:
+Once both databases are running, add a `[[mirroring]]` section:

 ```toml
 [[databases]]